nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `sort [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/STATUS] [m/MODULE]​`

 * Sorts list with specified field(s).
 For any two persons, latter fields will only be considered if preceding fields are equal.​
-* Order of fields is important and there must be at least one field.
+* Order of fields is important and there must be **at least one field**.
 * Parameters determine whether field is sorted on ascending or descending order.
 * Parameters are optional must be either "asc", "desc" or an empty string "".
-Empty string "" is ascending by default.
+Empty string "" is **ascending by default**.
 * Parameters are case-insensitive.

 Examples: